 I’ve never joined the debate about individual stocks vs. index funds because I’ve never chosen one side or another.
-I invest in dividend growth stocks, index funds, and even a few growth stocks.
-In surprising proportions.
+I invest in dividend growth stocks, index funds, and even a few growth stocks and managed mutual funds.

 Unlike market fluctuations, dividend income is predictable.
 I like predictable, stable income streams.
 That’s what has attracted me to dividend growth for more than two decades.